 Earned media is any publicity earned through any kind of action different to paid promotions.

-When a company receives a press release, when their Tweet goes viral, when their article generates organic traffic or when users start writing positive customer reviews that is earned media.
+This includes events like a company receiving a press release, when a business’ Tweet goes viral, when a brand’s article generates organic traffic or when users start writing positive customer reviews.

-Earned media is harder to generate but the rewards have a huge impact and is a cost efficient method of marketing.
+Earned media is harder to generate but the rewards have a huge impact.
+It is a highly cost efficient method of marketing.

 Here’s a few tips to generate earned media: